100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 The above definition listen on port `80` and redirects all requests to `HTTPS` (`return 301 https://$host$request_uri;`).
 In this part there is also a `server_name` filled to `boilerplate.saasitive.com`.
 I'm planning to run the application from this tutorial on `boilerplate.saasitive.com` domain. **You should use here your own domain.**.
 The `location /.well-known/acme-challenge/` is used by cerbot for issuing the certificate.

-Let's look closer at second `server` in configuration:
+Let's look closer at second `server` in the configuration:

 ```nginx
 server {